 While there is no way to truly lock the rack to your vehicle, to steal it you would need to remove the entire unit.
 If you are going to leave it unattended for long periods of time its easy enough to remove and store it in your trunk.

-If your looking for the best trunk mount bike rack, the Saris Bones is your best bet.
+If your looking for the best trunk bike rack, the Saris Bones is my top pick.

 Best Platform Bike Rack